cancerberoSgx/accursed/README.md

 ## Extending blessed Elements with TypeScript and accursed

+[guides/blessed-extending-element-typescript.md](guides/blessed-extending-element-typescript.md) explain how to extend blessed Element class to create a new Widget type, using TypeScript, in a type checked experience.

+## Browserify

+[guides/browserify.md](guides/browserify.md) explain how to run blessed programs in the browser using browserify.

 [How to create a new blessed Element extending blessed classes, with descent type documented type checking and TypeScript using accursed:](guides/blessed-extending-element-typescript.md)

 # TODO & ISSUES & Ideas